Learning About a Vegan Diet

 Vitamin B12 is found only in foods that come from animal sources.
 So you'll need to eat foods that have vitamin B12 added (such as plant-based milk and breakfast cereal) or take a supplement that contains it.

-Think about working with a dietitian to be sure you are eating a balanced diet.
+Think about working with a dietitian to be sure you are getting all the nutrients you need.

 Taking prenatal vitamins while pregnant is an easy way to make sure that you get the right vitamins and minerals.
 And starting a folic acid supplement when you're trying to get pregnant is helpful too.